metacpan/metacpan-puppet/README.md

 # To Run (start master, cd, git pull, puppet, stop master)
     /etc/puppet/run.sh
-    You may have to run this twice on the first run
+    You may have to run this a couple of times the first time

 # Get all accounts to update their passwords when login (via sshkey)
     chage -d 0 mo